alvineebai/Alvine-kubernetes/04-deployment/readme.md

 ## The Deployment

 A deployment is a higher level object that creates and manages ReplicaSets which then ensures that the desired number of pods are running.
-More than a simple replicaset, the deployment allows you to handle rolling updates, rollbacks and version management of applications.
+More than a simple replicaset, the deployment allows you to handle **rolling updates (rollout), rollbacks and version management** of applications.

-Example: Create a deployment that will run three Nginx pods, each listening on port 80.
+**Example:** Create a deployment that will run three Nginx pods, each listening on port 80.
 1- Create and verify the deployment
 ```bash
 # create and apply the manifest